teamdeeson/deeson-dev-challenge/README.md

 - Add a site search mechanism (perhaps using solr).
 - Add another content type to the site.
 - Setup the git repository for the [GitFlow style](https://www.deeson.co.uk/labs/using-git-flow-drupal-project) and have the Acquia dev environment track the develop branch.
-- Read this following blog post about extending EntityMetadataWrapper with the xautoload module.
-  Add your own classes to a custom module and make use of them in some way - https://www.deeson.co.uk/labs/extending-entitydrupalwrapper
-  (Hint: The article describes how to wrapper the User Entity but its probably more appropriate to wrapper the Node Entity on this site).